Why Countries Keep Shutting Off the Internet and How to Work Around it

 An active VPN makes your internet connection more secure, helps you stay anonymous when surfing the web and helps you access censored sites.
 It lends you a temporary IP address and hides your real IP address from others.
 In simple words, it enables you to enter websites that you normally would not have access to.
 Governments and other authorities, such as schools, universities, libraries etc., often prevent users from entering specific websites.
 VPN acts as a website unblocker by routing your traffic through an encrypted tunnel, so that your browsing activity cannot be detected or controlled.

 Why Use a VPN?

 VPN will encrypt your online activity and unblock the websites you want, even if they are censored in your area or blocked by your academic institution, workplace or by a public Wi-Fi.
-Do you want to watch your favourite Netflix series on your lunchbreak?
 Do you want to be able to enjoy YouTube everywhere?
 Do you wish to stay connected with friends on Facebook and Instagram, from all parts of the world?
 VPN is your online master key.
 When you connect to one of the multiple global servers of your VPN provider, you will be able to browse the web with a new IP address and access sites that otherwise would be censored for you.

 When you’re connected to VuzeVPN, you can